Fetal alcohol spectrum disorder

 Community resources in your regional health authority, such as child development programs, may help support families and children.
 Examples of available services include:

-Some communities have additional support services and groups for mothers and their children with FASD.
+Some communities have additional support services and groups for parents / caregivers, and their children with FASD.